 Home Credit is a loan provider for people with little or no credit history.
 They use a variety of alternative data sources such as transactional or telco information to evaluate a client’s repayment abilities.

-We’re going to break down our analysis into three posts:
+We’re going to break down our analysis into two posts: